mwmbl/blog/content/articles/update-november-2023.md

 The best thing about this project has been the support we have received from the community.
 Mwmbl runs entirely on a donated server.
-Other generous donors have (given)[https://opencollective.com/mwmbl] over $800 to support the project.
-Over ten people have contributed to the (source code)[https://github.com/mwmbl].
+Other generous donors have [given](https://opencollective.com/mwmbl) over $800 to support the project.
+Over ten people have contributed to the [source code](https://github.com/mwmbl).
 And tens of our amazing volunteers are crawling web, donating their compute and bandwidth.
 Without them, we would have no search results.